-Top 5 Commercial Weed Eater Comparison Table
+Best Commercial Weed Eater 2020 Comparison Table

 Top Rated Commercial Weed Eater Reviews

-Tanaka is a brand within the Hitachi Power Tool Group so that gives you an idea of the heritage behind these products.
-Every component of this trimmer has a built-to-last look and feel about it.
+Tanaka is a brand within the Hitachi Power Tool Group with a long history of producing high quality products.
+Every component of this trimmer has a commercial grade, "built-to-last" look and feel about it.

 The component that really sets it apart is its aluminum clutch housing which has been designed for maximum reliability.

 The splined solid steel shaft is designed for maximum comfort and reduced vibration.

 Spending hours hanging onto a heavy, vibrating weed eater isn’t our idea of fun.
 Hitachi have designed this 2-stroke string trimmer to provide the best compromise between power and long term use.

-The 21.1cc engine is a little smaller than other products but it is a beast!
+The 22.5cc engine is a little smaller than other products but it is a beast!
 Being a 2-stroke engine, it packs a punch and outperformed a number of the 25cc trimmers we’d used before.

 The anti-vibration system that they’ve incorporated makes it feel really stable even when at maximum revs.

 And, wow, this thing is light.
-At only 11 lbs this is the unit we’d want to use if we were planning on a few hours of weed wacking.
+At only 10.3 lbs (without fuel) this is the unit we’d want to use if we were planning on a few hours of weed wacking.

-Best Commercial Weed Eater Brands
+Who Makes The Best Commercial Weed Eater? - Top Weed Eater Brands

 If you buy the Husqvarna units along with 3 x 32 ounce cans of Husqvarna pre-mix fuel and register your product online then they will automatically extend your warranty from 2 to 4 years.
 They also make some of the best rear tine tiller machines as well.

 Tanaka is not a company in its own right but is actually a brand within the Hitachi Power Tool Group.
 Hitachi is a Japanese company with a long history and they’ve built up a good reputation for making solid power tools.

 Core Outdoor Power is an American company based in Montana.
-They’ve focused on using clever electric motor technology to produce high power gasless power products like commercial weed whackers.
-Their design and manufacturing is done in the USA which makes it easier to get decent product support.
+They’ve focused on using clever electric motor technology to produce high power gasless power products like commercial weed wackers.

 Commercial String Trimmer Buying Guide

 A gas engine that is properly maintained should last you around 10 years.
 If you’re going gas then get one with exhaust deflectors that exhaust out the back instead of out the side.
 Your lungs will be far happier.

 2-Cycle Commercial String Trimmers

-These 2-cycle engines run on a mix of oil and gas.
-You can either mix the oil and gas yourself according to the ration in your user manual or you can buy a premixed mixture.
+These 2-cycle engines run on a mix of oil and gas and the ratio required varies from manufacturer to manufacturer.
+You can either mix the oil and gas yourself according to the ratio in your user manual or you can buy a premixed mixture.

 4-Cycle Commercial String Trimmers

 Also, with a 4-cycle weed trimmer you can run it off pure gas so there’s no need to mess around with mixing oil and gas before using it.

 Battery Powered Commercial Weed Eater

 Ok, so I did say that it’s not worth looking at battery powered options for commercial use but that’s not exactly true.

 If you’re going to go for a battery powered option then make sure that you get one with a battery that will last around an hour.
 Make sure you get a spare battery as well as a fast charger so that you can do a quick changeover between jobs.

-Gas weed eater maintenance
+Commercial weed eater maintenance

 Changing your spark plugs every 2 to 3 years and giving all moving parts a bit of oil will go a long way to preventing any breakdowns.

 You can buy premixed fuel for 2-stroke string trimmers from the manufacturer.
 This normally costs a little more but it’ll prolong the life of your engine and you won’t end up clogging your fuel lines by accidentally adding too much oil.

 Make sure that the weed eater you buy comes with a harness or has fixing points where you can attach one.
 A double harness is a far more comfortable option to get if you can.

 Commercial Weed Eater Shaft options - Straight or Curved?

 A straight shaft is especially a good option for taller people because you don’t have to bend down to get the trimmer head to the ground section where you’re cutting.

 Make sure you get a trimmer with a big enough cutting path.
-If you get a unit with a cutting path less than about 17-inches then it’s going to take you ages to work your way through a big section of lawn.
+If you get a unit with a cutting swath less than about 17-inches then it’s going to take you ages to work your way through a big section of lawn.

 The engine capacity can be a little misleading if you’re only looking at this figure for power comparisons.
 Make sure you check out the top speed (in rpm) as well as torque comparisons.

 Too thin and your cutting power will be reduced.
 If the string is too thick then you will put strain on the motor.
 Check you user manual for the optimum thickness.

 Bump feed line advance

 Get a trimmer that has a bump feed advance head.
 Some people also call it a bump ‘n go type line feed.

 Even if it does manage to cut through most of what you’re tackling it’s going to be pretty slow going.
-Also, using an underpowered trimmer for commercial type use is going to need replacing sooner rather than later.
+Also, using an under powered trimmer for commercial type use is going to need replacing sooner rather than later.

 The best weed eater may cost a little more but it's going to last a lot longer.
-The units we reviewed above are some of the best commercial weed eater products for the money.
+The professional units we reviewed above are some of the best commercial weed eater products for the money.
 Grab any one of them and you won’t be sorry.